claytonbarnette/self-learning/links.md

 # The Base 6 Languages (PPNRGJ)
 These Programming Languages are what I call the base 6 because the are supported by most of the cloud providers GCP, Azure, AWS, IBM and others.
-I refer to this language stack as the *"Peanut Butter and GRape Jelly (Jam)"* Stack.
+I refer to this language stack as the *"PPeanut butter aNd GRape Jelly (or Jam)"* Stack.
 You have to know one one of these to be functional as a developer.

 - **[Python]**
 - **[PHP]**